 - DVM Transfer Applications

 The LSU School of Veterinary Medicine (SVM) determines eligibility for classification as a Louisiana resident based on LSU System regulations and evidence provided on the application for admission and related documents.
 Regulations relate primarily to location of the home and place of employment.
 Louisiana applicants must meet all residence requirements, as stated in University regulations.

 A resident student is defined as one who has abandoned all prior domiciles and lived in the state of Louisiana continuously for at least one full year (365 days) immediately preceding the first day of classes of the term for which classification as a resident is sought.

 Individuals living within this state for one year must be able to prove there was intent to maintain a residence in Louisiana.
 Residing in Louisiana solely for educational purposes without evidence of the intent to remain in Louisiana will not be sufficient for classification as a resident, regardless of the length of time within the state.

 Special provisions have been made for adults moving to Louisiana for employment purposes, military personnel stationed in Louisiana, and international students with immigrant visas.
 An international student on a student visa is classified as a nonresident.
 Resident classification and all fees are audited and adjusted, if necessary, after each registration.
 Appropriate credits or charges are then made to the student's account.
-The determination of residency status for DVM applicants is made by the LSU SVM Admissions Office and is independent of the LSU Office of Undergraduate Admissions.
-For additional information concerning the establishment of residency, contact the LSU School of Veterinary Medicine Admissions Office at firstname.lastname@example.org.
+The determination of residency status for DVM applicants is made by the LSU SVM Admissions Office.
+For additional information concerning the establishment of residency, contact the LSU SVM Admissions Office at email@example.com.